(This article was originally published on 7/04/2018 and updated on 8/10/2021)

-Do you have a sales rep whose customers are off-the-charts happy about working with your company?
+Do you have a sales person whose customers are off-the-charts happy about working with your company?
 That rep is probably driven by a strong sense of purpose and finds their sales motivation in helping people.

-Happy customers tend to come from well-informed sales reps who guide them through the buying process.
+After all, happy customers tend to come from well-informed sales reps who guide them through the buying process.
 Nothing beats genuine knowledge and enthusiasm.

 Ownership and accountability

 When you set your own goals, you’re more likely to go after them.
 While the company will have overarching goals for the sales team, it’s important to let your sales reps set some individual goals and create a plan for how they will get there.
 These goals should be specific, realistic, and challenging.

 Having personal targets that relate back to team and company-wide goals helps with self-motivation.
 Think about it like a professional athlete.
 They are obviously talented and good at what they do.
 They strive for team goals, like a league championship, but also personal bests, such as improving their points-per-game average.

 The athlete has a coach who is there to advise on overall strategy or on-the-fly adjustments, but isn’t constantly in their ear with observations and advice.
 Be that coach.
 Give your reps the guidance and support they need to seal the deal, but don’t get in their way.